 tel: +44 (0)20 3073 8083

-I obtained a BSc (Hons) in Human Biology at King’s College London in 1999, which sparked an interest in the genetic basis of human behaviour.
-To further my understanding of genetics and genetic research, I went on to complete an MSc in Human Molecular Genetics from Imperial College London in 2000.
-I joined the Twins Early Development Study (TEDS) at the Institute of Psychiatry, King’s College London in 2000 as a research assistant, and completed a PhD in Behavioural Genetics in 2005 under the supervision of Professor Robert Plomin.
-My postdoctoral research was undertaken with TEDS, where I led the molecular genetic research efforts into the identification of quantitative trait loci associated with individual differences in reading abilities in early childhood.
-In 2010, I was appointed as a Lecturer at Birkbeck, University of London and as a Visiting Lecturer at the Institute of Psychiatry, King’s College London.
+Dr Meaburn obtained a BSc (Hons) in Human Biology at King’s College London in 1999, which sparked an interest in the genetic basis of human behaviour.
+She went on to complete an MSc in Human Molecular Genetics from Imperial College London in 2000 and joined the Twins Early Development Study (TEDS) at the Institute of Psychiatry, King’s College London in 2000 as a research assistant.
+This led to a PhD in Behavioural Genetics under the supervision of Professor Robert Plomin and several enjoyable years as a TEDS postdoc, where she led the molecular genetic research efforts into the identification of genetic variants associated with individual differences in reading and cognitive abilities.
+In 2010, she was appointed as a Lecturer at Birkbeck and promoted to Senior Lecturer in 2016.

 Dr Meaburn’s research program is centered on the fundamental, yet timely, question of how genetic variation contributes to individual differences in behavior and how these causal processes unfold across development.
 Her research harnesses contemporary molecular genomic and statistical genetic approaches using clinical, twin, familial and population-based samples.
 Key insights from her research include that variance in learning abilities is polygenic, and the development of early versions of polygenic scores with applications in prediction.
 Her research has over time expanded to address the developmental timing and specificity of genetic and epigenetic effects, and the role of environmental factors.
 This multidisciplinary work has real-world implications for educational practice and social policies, and for the treatment and early identification of neurodevelopmental disorders.